stevanapter/hypertree/README.md

 	The selection is performed on T *before* Z is calculated, so the totals in Z do not reflect absolute totals in T.

-	(This parameter is commented out in the example d.q).

 <img src="images/ordering.gif">

 K: Sort vector